David Couper Thomson: Career

-Private life
+Personal life

 D.C.
 Thomson married Margaret McCulloch (d.1952) and had a daughter, Irene Elma Couper Ingemann Thomson (1900–1979), and son, Conrad Gerald Couper (1903–1918).

-David was Deputy Lieutenant of Dundee for 50 years, Governor of University College, Dundee for nearly 60 years and was also an active member of Dundee Chamber of Commerce and Dundee Eye Institute.
+David was deputy lieutenant of Dundee for 50 years, governor of University College, Dundee for nearly 60 years and was also an active member of Dundee Chamber of Commerce and Dundee Eye Institute.

 He died on 12 October 1954 and is buried in the Western Cemetery, Dundee.
-The grave lies against the western wall flanked by his shipowner forebearers.
+The grave lies against the western wall flanked by his shipowner forebears.

-His brother, the shipowner William Thomson (1860–1925) married Clara Beatrice Leng, daughter of the publisher Sir John Leng.
+His brother, the shipowner William Thomson (1 January 1860 – 10 March 1925) married Clara Beatrice Leng, daughter of the publisher Sir John Leng.

 His brother Frederick Thomson (1864–1917) was a shipowner and newspaper proprietor, running the Dundee Courier.
 David took on this role after Frederick's death.